 Though condos do offer a seemingly luxurious and maintenance-free investment vehicle, condo homeowners' associations, or HOAs, typically charge monthly fees to pay for the services they provide.
 Investors considering a condo as an investment should be wary of monthly HOA fees, special assessments and other factors that may not make the condo a profitable investment.

 In some cases, associations also assess quarterly fees to pay for large expenses; common triggers for special assessments include roof repairs, parking lot repaving and major property upgrades.
 In addition, associations sometimes levy special assessments on condo owners to pay for unexpected expenses.
-Some real estate professionals, like those at Mortgage Saver, assert that these recurring and occasional expenses more than offset the lower cost of entry that attracts some buyers to condominiums.
+Some real estate professionals assert that these recurring and occasional expenses more than offset the lower cost of entry that attracts some buyers to condominiums.

-Prospective investors looking for a property that will increase in value over time and allow them to sell at a profit may prefer to purchase a single-family home rather than a condo, according to the financial website Mortgage Saver.
+Prospective investors looking for a property that will increase in value over time and allow them to sell at a profit may prefer to purchase a single-family home rather than a condo.
 Because many urban areas sport large numbers of condo developments and often have greater supply than demand, condos tend to appreciate more slowly than comparable single-family homes.
 In some cases, condos may actually decline in value during the time an owner occupies the unit.
-In a 2011 article, The Washington Post described how some condo owners had lost tens of thousands of dollars as the properties depreciated.

 As the cost of services and amenities increases, condo associations often have no choice but to raise HOA rates.
 Investors who purchase condos with high HOA rates may find themselves paying even higher monthly and quarterly fees only a few years into the investment.
-Investors should also carefully evaluate the association's finances before buying a unit, according to the real estate website Real Savvy Real Estate, as high HOA fees could signal poor financial oversight within the association.
+Investors should also carefully evaluate the association's finances before buying a unit, as high HOA fees could signal poor financial oversight within the association.